Oscar Krusnell

-Oscar Krusnell (born 17 February 1999) is a Swedish footballer who plays for Sirius as a left-back.
+Oscar Krusnell (born 17 February 1999) is a Swedish footballer who plays as a left-back for Sirius.

 Early life

 Krusnell was born in Stockholm and grew up in the borough of Årsta.
 He started his footballing career as a youngster at local club Enskede IK.

 In 2013, at age 14, he joined the youth system of Allsvenskan club AIK.
 He quickly moved up the ranks and represented the sides U17s, U19s and U21s during the following years.
 He made his senior debut for AIK in a pre-season friendly ahead of the 2015 Allsvenskan season.

 In July 2015, Krusnell signed a three-year deal with Sunderland in Premier League.
 At age 16, he became the first youth academy player to ever get transferred abroad from AIK.
 Krusnell joined the club at the same time as fellow countryman Joel Asoro, a forward from Brommapojkarna.

 At Sunderland, he settled as a frequent starter in the academy squad.
 He soon also signed a new youth contract with the club, lasting until June 2019.

 During the 2016–17 season, Krusnell featured regularly in the Sunderland U18s, making 22 competitive appearances.
 Getting known as a well built and versatile player with good feet, Krusnell rotated between several positions, playing either left or centre back as well as making appearances on the left side of midfield.